Probability Distributions

 Example: Rolling a die twice and summing the spots

 As you read through the code in this section, keep RStudio open in another window to code along at the console.
-Keep in mind that we use set.seed() more than once for demonstration purposes only.
+Keep in mind that we use set.seed()

 Suppose we want to simulate the task of rolling a pair of die and summing the two spots.
 We can accomplish this task and examine our results using the functions we have just introduced.
 First, we will make a vector representing a fair, six-sided die.

-die <- seq(from = 1, to = 6, by = 1)
+<- seq(from = 1, to = 6, by = 1) die

 Obtaining a sum